 DOES ALL THE MONEY COLLECTED BY THE MUNICIPALITY STAY WITHIN THE MUNICIPALITY?

-No, the property taxes collected are broken down into municipal and school taxes.
-The municipal taxes are collected for the municipal operations and the school taxes are collected and forwarded on to the local school divisions and the provincial education support levy.
-Your tax statement shows the breakdown between municipal and school taxes.
-Presently, of the total net taxes you pay, the annual percentages between the two is approximately 45% municipal and 55% school.
+No, the property taxes collected are comprised of municipal taxes and school taxes.
+The municipal taxes are collected for the municipal operations.
+School taxes are collected by the municipality on behalf of the school divisions and forwarded on to the various school divisions Your tax statement shows the breakdown between municipal and school taxes.

 HOW DOES THE MUNICIPALITY DETERMINE THE TAX REQUIREMENT?